-Figure 5.
-FDA Certification process for analytical devices
+Figure 3.
+FDA Certification process, abridged

 The FDA Code of Federal Regulations (CFR) Title 21 identifies 15 substeps in the analytical quality control device certification process.
 Each step requires a producer to identify a protocol by which to meet CFR requirements.
 These sub steps are summarized in eight steps above [28].